 MTTC Certification Requirements

-All candidates for a Michigan provisional teaching certificate must pass the Basic Skills test before enrolling in student teaching.
-The Basic Skills test consists of three subtests: Reading, Mathematics, and Writing.
+All candidates for a Michigan provisional teaching certificate must pass the Professional Readiness Examination before enrolling in student teaching.
+The Professional Readiness Examination consists of three subtests: Reading, Mathematics, and Writing.
 Together, the Reading and Mathematics subtests comprise approximately 85 multiple-choice questions.
-The Writing subtest consists of a constructed-response assignment.
-To pass the Basic Skills test, you must pass each of the subtests.
+The Writing subtest consists of approximately 42 multiple-choice questions and two written constructed-response assignments.
+To pass the Professional Readiness Examination, you must pass each of the subtests.

-Candidates for secondary-level teaching certificates must pass, in addition to the Basic Skills test, the corresponding subject-area test for each academic subject area in which they are to be certified.
+Candidates for secondary-level teaching certificates must pass, in addition to the Professional Readiness Examination, the corresponding subject-area test for each academic subject area in which they are to be certified.
 Candidates seeking certification in more than one field of study must take the subject-area test for each field.

 If you are a Michigan student seeking certification for the first time, the required subject-area test is the one that corresponds to your major or minor field of study in an approved teacher preparation program.
 Subject-area tests correspond to teaching certificate endorsements; it is important to verify with your advisor the endorsement or endorsements for which your institution will approve on your behalf and take the appropriate MTTC tests.
 If you are already certified to teach in Michigan and are seeking an additional endorsement, you must take the subject-area test that corresponds to the endorsement you are seeking.